agnesl10/Create-TaskQuestions/Free Response.md

 evan: takes a user input of a to do/reminder and creates a card that displays the reminder with a remove button. you can remove the card by clicking the button.

-gabe: takes questions from api,
+gabe: takes questions from api, puts it on the screen, answers true or false, checks if its correct, and calculate score.

 ### Question 2